-Mr. Larsen is our president and chief executive officer, as well as a director.
-Upon review in early 2011, his base salary of \$302,500 was below the median of our peer group.
+Mr. Larsen is our president and chief executive officer, as well Chairman of the Board.
 Mr. Larsen, a founder of VirnetX Inc., has driven the organization's performance, leading it from inception, through the early start-up phase and through several rounds of financing.
-He has also helped drive significant growth in our revenues and market capitalization in 2010, as well as achievement of our operational and strategic milestones.
+He has also helped drive significant growth in our revenues and market capitalization, as well as achievement of our operational and strategic milestones.
 The compensation committee believes that Mr. Larsen is critical to our ability to pursue our licensing strategy going forward.
-Accordingly, in April 2011, the compensation committee increased Mr. Larsen's salary to \$420,000, an increase of \$117,500, or 39%, over 2010.
-This increase put Mr. Larsen's base salary above the 75th percentile of the peer group, but between the 50th and 75th percentile for next stage companies.
+Accordingly, in June 2013, the compensation committee increased Mr. Larsen's salary from \$462,000 to \$489,700, an increase of \$27,700, or 6%, over 2013.
+With this increase, Mr. Larsen's base salary exceeded the 75th percentile of our Peer Group from the 2012 Compensation Analysis, which the compensation committee felt was warranted due to the value Mr. Larsen brings to the Company through his key role in the management of the company, as well as our successes under his leadership in product development, licensing, and litigation matters.